Followb1ind1y/Distracted-Driver-Detection-Project/README.md

 ## **Dataset**

-All the data used in this project are from [State Farm Distracted Driver Detection Competition](https://www.kaggle.com/competitions/sstate-farm-distracted-driver-detection/overview).
+All the training data used in this project are from [State Farm Distracted Driver Detection Competition](https://www.kaggle.com/competitions/sstate-farm-distracted-driver-detection/overview).
 This dataset has ten different classes (e.g. safe driving, texting, drinking, etc.).
 There are 22424 2D dashboard camera images in the dataset.
+A customized dataset was also used in this project to test the generality of models.
+The customized dataset contains 946 dashboard camera images for ten classes.

 ## **Training Process**